ppone/docs/guides/chasing.md

    [![Cadence Setup Step 2](../img/chasing-cadence-step-2.png)](../img/chasing-cadence-step-2.png)

 4. In the final step you can have chasing cadences automatically assigned to customers based on certain conditions, like payment terms or customer language.
-If you do not setup any assignment rules then the cadence must individually be assigned to customers.
+If you do not setup any assignment rules then the cadence must be assigned to customers.

    [![Cadence Setup Step 3](../img/chasing-cadence-step-3.png)](../img/chasing-cadence-step-3.png)